 His graduate study and professional work history is themed on managing organizational change.
 He has published works in nearly 30 media outlets including The Chicago Tribune, Christianity Today, and Inside Higher Ed; organized and edited of a book for a dozen Nazarene institutions, Telos: The Destination for Nazarene Higher Education; and released his first book, Everyday Discernment through The Foundry Press in 2021.

 Dr. Chenoweth has visited 20 countries, served as a faculty member in Korea for a year; led teams to Nepal, Australia, Kenya and Israel; was invited to give a lecture at Oxford University (United Kingdom) at the 20th anniversary of the Oxford Roundtable; and was invited to speak in Istanbul by the Oxford Centre for Religion and Public Life.
 He effectively lobbied state and federal offices for religious liberty protections for Christian universities, and served on several denominational, athletic and arts boards.

 He is married to Tammy (Salyer) Chenoweth, an elementary education major and enthusiastic 1989 graduate of Olivet.
 The Chenoweths have three adult children: Abbey (married to Mitch Friesen), Allison (married to Andrew Elffers), and Olivet alumni Aaron ’20 and Abigail (Merritt) Chenoweth '20.
-Allison is due to deliver a son this fall, who will join identical twin cousins, Audrey and Emmy Friesen.
+The Chenoweths have three grandchildren.